 Cam Newton, New England Patriots

-The Patriots have decided to kick the tires again with Newton for 2021.
-And, it might be time for potential fantasy drafters to do the same.
-New England is not messing around and the team has been very active in free agency, adding multiple talented playmakers to help Newton to succeed this fall.
+With New England not messing around while being very active in free agency, it added multiple talented playmakers to help Newton to succeed this fall.

 This makes him a sleeper coming from what was a pretty disastrous 2020 fantasy season.